Machine-Learning-Projects1/Diabetes_ML_Project/README.md

-# Diabetes_ML_Project
+# A Comprehensive Machine-Learning Comparison for Predicting Diabetes

-A Comprehensive Machine-Learning Comparison for Predicting Diabetes
+# 1. Business Understanding